Typhoon Kalmaegi: Philippines

+Parts of Mindanao also experienced significant impacts due to the typhoon.
 A Super Huey helicopter of the Philippine Air Force crashed on its way to conduct disaster reconnaissance in Loreto, Agusan del Sur, killing six people.
 Two ships collided with each other in the port of Jolo, Sulu.
-In Antique, seven municipalities experienced power outages.
 In Surigao del Norte, two towns also experienced power interruptions.
-Within 24 hours, Kalmaegi generated 235.2 mm of rain in Maasin, Southern Leyte, and 183 mm of rain in Lapu-Lapu City, which was greater than the monthly average in those areas.
 Power outages were reported in Dinagat Islands, where a NAPOCOR power station was damaged in Gibusong Island.
 In Tubajon, a birthing clinic was damaged, causing in losses.
 The province was placed under a state of calamity.
 A national high school in Cagdianao was extensively damaged.
-The Visayas State University in Baybay sustained heavy damage.
-Two people died in separate storm-related incidents in Capiz and Antique.
-One person died after a boat capsized in Maguindanao del Sur.
-A barangay in Mogpog, Marinduque experienced 1 ft floods.
+One person also perished after a boat capsized in Maguindanao del Sur.
+Meanwhile, Luzon only experienced moderate effects from Kalmaegi; however, a national road in Alaminos, Laguna was reported as passable in only one lane during the storm's onslaught, and a barangay in Mogpog, Marinduque also experienced 1 ft floods.
 Four barangays in Cataingan and one barangay in Cawayan underwent floods as well.

-A rain-induced landslide was reported in Antique, burying a motorcycle.
-A family of four died in Mandaue while a four-month-old infant died in floodwaters.
-In island barangays in Guiuan, 30 percent of homes were damaged.
-The town was also placed under a state of calamity.
-Uprooted trees and damaged electrical lines were reported in Lapu-Lapu City, but no deaths were recorded.
-In Iloilo City, 243 houses were damaged, while 23 were destroyed.
-More than 1,000 houses were damaged in Iloilo Province.
-Thousands remained without water in Cebu as of November 12, as officials stated that while water had been restored to 75% of households, many were still without water due to flooding cutting off access to several major facilities.
+The storm, along with the 2025 Cebu earthquake the previous September, was subsequently attributed by officials as having contributed to the 2026 Binaliw landslide in Cebu City in January by destabilizing the structural integrity of the Binaliw landfill.